-The County is approved, through an ECA issued by the MECP to operate a waste haulage service.
-This approval enables the County, through the use of its fleet of three (3) roll-off trucks and its inventory of roll-off bins, to haul waste materials from its Waste Transfer Stations and MRF to the Brighton Landfill for disposal, and to haul recyclable materials from its Waste Transfer Stations and the Brighton Landfill to the MRF.
+The County is approved, through an ECA issued by the Ministry of Environment, Conservation and Parks (MECP) to operate a waste haulage service.
+This approval enables the County, through the use of its fleet of three (3) roll-off trucks and its inventory of roll-off bins, to haul waste materials from its Bewdley and Seymour CRCs, the Hope Transfer Station, and the MRF to the Brighton Landfill for disposal.

-The Facilities Services Division is responsible for providing services to various site locations including 344 Housing Units, three (3) Corporate Buildings, six (6) Paramedic Bases, the Golden Plough Lodge, one (1) Landfill and two (2) Waste Transfer Stations, one (1) Material Recovery Facility, four (4) Roads Depots and an Agri-Food building.
+The Facilities Services Division is responsible for providing services to various site locations including 344 Housing Units, three (3) Corporate Buildings, six (6) Paramedic Bases, the Golden Plough Lodge, one (1) Landfill and two (2) Waste Transfer Stations, one (1) Material Recovery Facility, four (4) Roads Depots and the Ontario Agri-Food Venture Centre (OAFVC).
 The mandatory programs for each site are as follows: